How to Avoid ATM Fees (Smart Tips Most People Miss)

 Surcharge fees

-This is the fee the ATM owner charges.
-It is displayed on the screen before you complete the withdrawal.
+This fee is charged by the ATM owner and is shown on the screen before you complete the withdrawal.

 Out-of-network bank fees

 Your bank may charge an additional fee for using an ATM outside its network.
-This fee varies by bank and often appears on your statement.
+This charge often appears later on your statement.

 International ATM fees